-Dr. Al-Ibrahim is Chief of the Division of Pediatric Critical Care, Director of the Pediatric Critical Care Medicine Fellowship, and Medical Director of the ECMO and Apheresis programs at Women & Children’s Hospital of Buffalo (WCHOB).
-He is also a Clinical Assistant Professor of Pediatrics at the University at Buffalo School of Medicine and Biomedical Sciences.
-Dr. Al-Ibrahim is board certified in both Pediatrics and Pediatric Critical Care Medicine.
+Dr. Alibrahim is chief of the Division of Pediatric Critical Care, director of the Pediatric Critical Care Medicine Fellowship, and medical director of the ECMO and Apheresis programs at Women & Children’s Hospital of Buffalo (WCHOB).
+He is also clinical assistant professor of pediatrics at the Jacobs School of Medicine and Biomedical Sciences at the University at Buffalo.
+Dr. Alibrahim is board certified in both Pediatrics and Pediatric Critical Care Medicine.
 His special interests include mechanical ventilation and acute lung injury, non-invasive ventilation (RTX ventilators), plasmapheresis in pediatric sepsis, and extracorporeal life support.

 Ryan Breuer, MD

 Dr. Breuer received his undergraduate degree from Cornell University in Human Biology, Health, and Society.
 He attended medical school at SUNY Stony Brook and completed his residency in pediatrics at UCLA-Mattel Children’s Hospital.
 His fellowship in pediatric critical care medicine was done at Duke Children’s Hospital in North Carolina.
-He is currently a Clinical Assistant Professor of Pediatrics at the University at Buffalo School of Medicine and Biomedical Sciences and the PICU director of Quality and Patient Safety at WCHOB.
+He is currently clinical assistant professor of pediatrics at the Jacobs School of Medicine and Biomedical Sciences at the University at Buffalo.
 He is board certified in both Pediatrics and Pediatric Critical Care Medicine.
 Dr. Breuer’s interests include patient safety, simulation, and quality improvement.

-Dr. Hassinger attended Duke University for her undergraduate studies in Biological Anthropology and Anatomy before obtaining her medical doctorate from the University at Buffalo School of Medicine and Biomedical Sciences.
+Dr. Hassinger attended Duke University for her undergraduate studies in Biological Anthropology and Anatomy before obtaining her medical doctorate from the University at Buffalo.
 She completed both her residency in Pediatrics and her fellowship in Pediatric Critical Care Medicine at Children’s Memorial Hospital, Northwestern University in Chicago, IL.
 After completing her fellowship, Dr. Hassinger began her career as an attending physician at Women & Children’s Hospital of Buffalo.

 Dr. Hassinger is active in her clinical duties in the WCHOB PICU, as well as in resident and fellow education, quality improvement, and clinical research.
 Her main research interest is in determining the impact of fluid overload on multi-organ failure in critically ill children.
 Dr. Hassinger is the site-principal investigator for 4 multi-center trials and is the site coordinator for the team at WCHOB responsible for maintain our membership in the Virtual PICU Systems database for both research and quality purposes.